 Hassell’s Mars Settlement divides the structural mechanism into two parts: an outer shell to be made by remote-control machines and the inflatable pods to be instantly built by astronauts.

 Through the ongoing planetary studies carried out by America’s space agency NASA, moving to Mars has become an everyday subject.
-Supervised by NASA’s Centennial Challenges Program and Bradley University in Peoria, the 3D-Printed Habitat Challenge was an attempt to anticipate the possibilities of the building technology on the Red Planet, which could also enhance future researches for the Space environment.
+Supervised by NASA’s Centennial Challenges Program and Bradley University in Peoria, the 3D-Printed Habitat Challenge was an attempt to anticipate the possibilities of building technology on the Red Planet, which could also enhance future research for the Space environment.

 Selected among the top ten designs in this competition, the smart construction idea of Australian-based architecture studio Hassell and the UK-based Eckersley O’Callaghan Engineers presented a manufacturing innovation with robotics and 3D printing technology.

 Designing a spacecraft for astronauts is about surviving on another planet for a certain period of time but creating a place that helps adapt our lives to different spatial conditions goes further than that.
 To propose a human-centric habitat, the architects of this project aimed to keep the people thriving on Mars.
 Moreover, building on a totally different globe was another issue for this competition.